DanielGad/alx-pre_course/README.md

 my first readme
-For your task to be saved and checke, you have to update your work to your git To know more on how to get your work up to date on your git, check the up-to-date info
+For your task to be saved and check, you have to update your work to your git To know more on how to get your work up to date on your git, check the up_to_date info
+# always be up_to_date